hyperledger/identus-cloud-agent/docs/docusaurus/credentials/present-proof.md

 ```

 ### Accept presentation proof received from the Holder/prover
 Once the Holder/Prover has received a proof presentation request, he can accept it using an appropriate verifiable credential.
-The PRISM Agent of the Verifier will receive that proof and verify it.
+The Cloud Agent of the Verifier will receive that proof and verify it.
 Upon successful verification, the presentation record state gets updated to `PresentationVerified`.

 The Verifier can then explicitly accept the specific verified proof presentation to change the record state to `PresentationAccepted` by making a `PATCH` request to the [`/present-proof/presentations/{id}`](/agent-api/#tag/Present-Proof/operation/updatePresentation) endpoint: